 Spatial requirements for future land use will be analyzed in relation to available developable areas within urban areas, existing rural communities, and the anticipated extent of future development by Year 2025.
 The holding capacities of vacant lands, based upon similar development patterns and densities, will be utilized to determine the percent of developed land in the area and specifically to determine when development incentives or annexation may be necessary to meet market demands for new development.

 - Transportation Plan

-The already completed Paducah-McCracken County Transportation Study (March 2002) was used as the basis of this study.
-The comprehensive plan analysis will evaluate the transportation plan based upon its relevance to the countywide land use and future growth patterns.
-Recommended modifications, as necessary, will be identified.
+For the existing Comprehensive Plan, the The Paducah-McCracken County Transportation Study (March 2002) was used as the basis of this study.
+The comprehensive plan evaluated the transportation plan based upon its relevance to the countywide land use and future growth patterns.
+Recommended modifications, as necessary, were identified.

 The purpose of this task is to ensure orderly development of the community transportation network considering not only facilities for automobiles but other modes of transportation as well, such as pedestrian and bicycle improvements, freight movement facilities, water transportation, and other mobility issues applicable to the community.
 Other common problems experienced in developing areas that will be addressed in this element are access management and neighborhood traffic calming.